Wycers/Codelib/CS302/lab3/index.md

 2. The rest program (`enq, deq, stat`) write the command in `struct jobcmd` format to the FIFO file.

-3. The scheduler reads the commands tuned by the user.
+3. The scheduler reads the commands from FIFO file.

 ## Question 8